edifice.use_async#

 Cancellation#

-1. If the dependencies change before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled and then the new fn_coroutine Task will be started after the old fn_coroutine Task completes.
+1. If the dependencies change before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled.
+Then the new fn_coroutine Task will be started after the old fn_coroutine Task completes.

 2. The use_async Hook returns a function which can be called to cancel the fn_coroutine Task manually.
 In the example above, the cancel_fetcher() function can be called to cancel the fetcher.

-3. If the component is unmounted before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled.
+3. If this @component is unmounted before the fn_coroutine Task completes, then the fn_coroutine Task will be cancelled.

 Write your async fn_coroutine function in such a way that it cleans itself up after exceptions.
-If you catch a CancelledError then always re-raise it.
+If you catch a CancelledError in fn_coroutine then always re-raise it.

 You may call a use_state() setter during a CancelledError exception.
 If the fn_coroutine Task was cancelled because the component is being unmounted, then the use_state() setter will have no effect.